About the Society

 The Cotsen Postdoctoral and Faculty Fellows meet for social and intellectual events that include a weekly seminar which fellows are expected to attend regularly, and where they present their work-in-progress.
-2011-2012 included seminars on subjects such as “Nomadic Stages: On the Emergence of Literary Comedy in the Age of Enlightenment,” “Kinship is Mine: Toward A New Interpretation of South Indian Intermarriage,” “How Water and GPS Can Help Us Find Extra-Solar Planets,” “From Here to Eternity: Sovereignty and the Sacred in the Ottoman Balkans,” and “Yasujiro Ozu’s Late Spring.”
-In addition, the Society sponsored lectures on the arts, readings of new fiction and poetry, and informal lunches with visiting scholars in the humanities.
+2012-2013 included seminars on subjects such as new approaches to Zoroastrianism studies; the audience in early Chinese cinema; problems in English Renaissance poetry; Marcel Proust's Law School; Frederick Douglass and texts of antebellum racial science; and NASA's robotic spacecraft teams.
+In addition, the Society sponsored lectures on the arts, readings of new fiction and poetry, and informal lunches with editors, journalists, and visiting scholars in the humanities.